THE ROCKABILLY SOCIALITE!

 PONYBOY: We love the site.
 It is definitely knowledgeable for both insiders and outsiders of rockabilly culture.
 Where does the inspiration come from for your site?

 DOLLIE DEVILLE: I hardly even need inspiration really.
 I just write about what I do, what I want to do, or about the things I like.
 They say “do what you love” and that’s really the case with my site.
 I never run out of things to talk about.
 Instead, I run out of time to write it all!

 PONYBOY: How would you describe your personal style now?

-DOLLIE DEVILLE: My moto is “live colorfully”!
+DOLLIE DEVILLE: My motto is “live colorfully”!
 I love colors and prints.
 I wear way too many accessories and a bow much too often.
 But, that’s how I like it!

 PONYBOY: Tell us about the controversial “Wives with Beehives” pilot that you were heavily featured in.
 That’s how we first became aware of you.